yaymukund/grunt-simple-mocha/README.md

 style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt_github].

+## Migration Guides

+### Updating from 0.2.x to 0.3.x

+This task now depends on grunt 0.4.x.
+Please see the [grunt 0.3 to 0.4 migration guide][migration_guide] for more details.

+### Updating from 0.1.x to 0.2.x

+If you were using 0.1.x, the task name has changed from `mocha` to `simplemocha` to avoid confusion with [grunt-mocha][othermocha].
+Please make sure your grunt.js file is updated.
+See [#3][issue3].

 ## Release History
 v0.1 - Woo!

 v0.2 - Changed the task name from `mocha` to `simplemocha`.
 See [#3][issue3].

+v0.3 - Updated to support grunt 0.4.x.

 ## License
 Copyright (c) 2012 Mukund Lakshman